What does the word addiction mean?

 Falling into the trap of Internet and Video Gaming Addiction does not mean all is lost.
 There is hope available.
 Just as we treat other addictions, tools and coping behaviors are needed to interact with technology in a healthier and more balanced manner.
 We believe that finding a way to use technology responsibly is possible.
 A whole-person approach combines qualified clinical partners with technology addiction experts to overcome the dependency on technology that trigger some to get trapped in virtual reality.

-Those with a virtual addiction must be able to re-learn how to derive pleasure from real-world social interactions, and we are committed to offering a solution to those suffering from a virtual addiction.
+Those with a virtual addiction must be able to re-learn how to derive pleasure from real-world social interactions, and we are committed to offering a solution.
 We offer comprehensive, evidence-based practices to help break this dependence on virtual interactions and return the neural pathways of the brain’s reward system to normal.
-We have partnered with Dr. David Greenfield, an internationally recognized expert in technology and gaming dependency, to open the Greenfield Recovery Center, which will provide a more mindful and sustainable approach to digital technology.
-His extensive experience will broaden our existing services and help shape future programs to serve existing clients, families, and communities battling Internet and Video Gaming Addiction.
+We have partnered with nationally recognized clinical resources to offer a Video Game and Technology Addiction Treatment Program.

 Additionally, at Lifeskills South Florida, we offer evidence-based treatment for those with mental health disorders and addiction, including process addictions.
 Using a comprehensive assessment, the treatment team designs a program tailored to meet the specific needs of each client.
 Lifeskills uses a holistic approach to treatment, incorporating elements of mindfulness, meditation, and integrated primary care, which offers clients a complete path for recovery.
-Medical Director, Dr. Daniel Bober, works actively with Dr. Greenfield to coordinate care for those who need help in overcoming the emotional and mental difficulty the addiction has caused.
+Our clinical team coordinates care for those who need help in overcoming the emotional and mental difficulty the addiction has caused.
+For more information on how we can help, contact our admissions team at Lifeskills South Florida by calling 954-953-1742 or completing the contact form.